KvanTTT/MarkConv/README.md

 ### `--headerimagelink`

-Specify link to atricle that can be used for header image link.
+Specify the link to the article that can be used for header image link.

 ### `--removetitleheader`

 Removes title header.

-### `--tableofcontents`

-Generates TOC that based on headers and inserts it at the beginning of output article.

 ## Build Status